 This peculiarity of co-ownership law can be a source of misunderstanding and confusion, especially when the common portions for restricted use (e.g. balconies, terraces and windows) are located nearby the private portions.
 Thus, it often happens that a co-owner is tempted to start work without asking the syndicate for its prior authorization.

-Such work may be to improve a common portion for restricted use, such as planting flowerbeds in the backyard.
+Such work may be to improve a common portion for restricted use, such as planting trees in the backyard.
 But by doing so, a co-owner is making use of the collective property (reserved for one or a limited number of persons) as if it was his own.
 In fact, the syndicate must first approve the work, after which it will supervise its execution.
 The same goes for repairs, enlargement or alteration work.
 As for the maintenance of common portions for restricted use, the declaration of co-ownership could provide that a co-owner would be responsible for it.

 In the event that the declaration of co-ownership is mute in this regard, it is in the syndicate’s best interest in providing rules that will determine who does what in the common portions for restricted use.
 In addition, one must keep in mind that depending on the projected work, the board of directors or the general meeting of the co-owners will need to approve or to dis approve it.